 Welcome to the District of Columbia Fire and Emergency Medical Services (FEMS) performance measures website page.
 This site includes links and detailed information concerning response time, call volume and patient outcome measures.
-As the site is expanded, more categories (by tab) will be added.
-Each tab is updated monthly and will show performance measures for the previous month or previous fiscal year, summarized.
-Document links are included for previous months and years.
-The following FEMS performance measures are now available:

 - AMR Implementation.
-Starting on March 28, 2016, FEMS began using American Medical Response (AMR) as a third party provider (TPP) to supplement the number of ambulances available for responding to EMS calls.
+Starting in 2016, FEMS began using American Medical Response (AMR) as a third party provider (TPP) to supplement the number of ambulances available for responding to EMS calls.
 The initiative was implemented to improve the availability of FEMS ambulances for responding to high priority emergent calls and to reduce the time FEMS ambulances and crews are continuously operating.
 This tab includes tables, charts and graphs showing the success of the initiative.

 - Performance Plans.
 Agency Performance Plans for Public Safety including the Fire and Emergency Medical Services Department (FEMS) can be found here: